 The opaque identifier described in data-masking that a child container expects to receive from its parent, which represents the child container’s fragment spread inside the parent’s fragment.

 Please read this important caveat about actually enabling type-safe fragment reference checking.

-Consider a component that composes the above fragment component example.
-In this example, the emitted type-information of the child component receives a unique opaque identifier type, called a fragment reference, which the type-information emitted for the parent’s fragment references in the location where the child’s fragment is spread.
-Thus ensuring that the child’s fragment is spread into the parent’s fragment and the correct fragment reference is passed to the child component at runtime.
+Consider a component that composes the above fragment container example.
+In this example, the emitted type-information of the child container receives a unique opaque identifier type, called a fragment reference, which the type-information emitted for the parent’s fragment references in the location where the child’s fragment is spread.
+Thus ensuring that the child’s fragment is spread into the parent’s fragment and the correct fragment reference is passed to the child container at runtime.

 An important caveat to note is that by default strict fragment reference type-information will not be emitted, instead they will be typed as

-any and would allow you to pass in any data to the child component.
+any and would allow you to pass in any data to the child container.

 To enable this feature, you will have to tell the compiler to store all the artifacts in a single directory, like so:

 …and additionally inform the babel plugin in your